collocations.org

 a beach party with music provided by a local band

-broadcast | record | be into, enjoy, like, love
+be into (informal), enjoy, like, love

-She''s really into rock music.
+She's really into indie music.

-MUSIC + VERB
+music + VERB

 play